Cost of Owning a Turkish Angora Cat

 Owning a Turkish Angora is a significant financial commitment over their 12-18 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 5-10 lbs and lifespan of 12-18 yrs, the Turkish Angora requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 5-10 lbs and lifespan of 12-18 yrs, the Turkish Angora benefits from care tailored to its physical and behavioral profile.
 What makes the Turkish Angora remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 First-Year Expenses